-- Magnetic locks (that hold the door closed via powerful electric magnets).
+- Magnetic locks.
+These hold the door closed via powerful electric magnets.

-- Electronic strikes (that release the door so it can swing freely even if the lock on the door has not been manually opened (turned).
+- Electronic strikes.
+These release the door lock so the door can swing freely even if the lock on the door has not been manually opened (turned).

-- Electronic locks that release from their locked state without having to have a key entered.
-They will either retract or release from the locked position electronically so the door can be opened.
+- Electronic locks that release the lock from its locked state without having to have a key entered.
+These locks will either retract or release from the locked position electronically so the door can be opened.

 There are several credentials that can be used in access control to release the electrical component security the door.

 - Remotes – such as a buzz in capability to let someone in.
 Adding this capability can increase the price of the system.

 - PIN code – a 4-8 digit pin code assigned to employees to gain access.